 Ulysses S. Grant

 Ulysses S. Grant was the general that broke General Robert E. Lee and the Confederates after numerous generals under President Lincoln failed to end the war.
-Probably one of the most skilled and adaptable generals in the Union, he led a campaign in the west that split the Confederacy in two, And in the Eastern Theatre lead the Army of the Potomac as Supreme Commander in defeating the Confederacy.
+He was probably one of the most skilled and adaptable generals in the Union.
+He led a campaign in the west that split the Confederacy in two.
+In the Eastern Theatre, it led the Army of the Potomac as Supreme Commander in defeating the Confederacy.

-His aggressive yet controlled battle tactics, along with unpredictable troop movements and unparalleled leadership lead the Union to victory.
-He is still to this day hailed as one of America’s war heroes, contributed to saving the Union and piecing back the country.
+His aggressive yet controlled battle tactics, unpredictable troop movements, and unparalleled leadership lead the Union to victory.
+To this day, he is hailed as one of America’s war heroes, contributed to saving the Union and piecing back the country.

-After Cold Harbor assault he has become known as the Butcher.
+After the Cold Harbor assault, he has become known as the Butcher.
 Ulysses S. Grant also served two terms as U.S. president.
 That is the beard of victory right there.